PHPMailer/PHPMailer/README.md

 ## Class Features

-- Probably the world's most popular code for sending email from PHP!
+- Probably the world's most popular code for sending email using PHP
 - Used by many open-source projects: WordPress, Drupal, 1CRM, SugarCRM, Yii, Joomla! and many more
 - Integrated SMTP support - send without a local mail server
 - Send emails with multiple TOs, CCs, BCCs and REPLY-TOs
-- Multipart/alternative emails for mail clients that do not read HTML email
+- Multi-part/alternative emails for mail clients that do not read HTML email
 - Support for UTF-8 content and 8bit, base64, binary, and quoted-printable encodings
 - SMTP authentication with LOGIN, PLAIN, NTLM, CRAM-MD5 and Google's XOAUTH2 mechanisms over SSL and TLS transports
-- Error messages in 47 languages!
+- Error messages in 47 languages
 - DKIM and S/MIME signing support
 - Compatible with PHP 5.0 and later
 - Much more!

 ## Why you might need it

 Many PHP developers utilize email in their code.
-The only PHP function that supports this is the mail() function.
+The only PHP function that supports this is the `mail()` function.
 However, it does not provide any assistance for making use of popular features such as HTML-based emails and attachments.

 Formatting email correctly is surprisingly difficult.
-There are myriad overlapping RFCs, requiring tight adherence to horribly complicated formatting and encoding rules - the vast majority of code that you'll find online that uses the mail() function directly is just plain wrong!
+There are myriad overlapping RFCs, requiring tight adherence to horribly complicated formatting and encoding rules - the vast majority of code that you'll find online that uses the `mail()` function directly is just plain wrong!
 *Please* don't be tempted to do it yourself - if you don't use PHPMailer, there are many other excellent libraries that you should look at before rolling your own - try SwiftMailer, Zend_Mail, eZcomponents etc.

-The PHP mail() function usually sends via a local mail server, typically fronted by a `sendmail` binary on Linux, BSD and OS X platforms, however, Windows usually doesn't include a local mail server; PHPMailer's integrated SMTP implementation allows email sending on Windows platforms without a local mail server.
+The PHP `mail()` function usually sends via a local mail server, typically fronted by a `sendmail` binary on Linux, BSD and OS X platforms, however, Windows usually doesn't include a local mail server; PHPMailer's integrated SMTP implementation allows email sending on Windows platforms without a local mail server.

 ## License